 Learn more about how to avoid California's costly probate process.

-Regardless of what you have probably heard, in California a will alone is not an efficient or easy way to pass on your assets when you die.
+WHY CONSIDER A LIVING TRUST?Regardless of what you have probably heard, in California a will alone is not an efficient or easy way to pass on your assets when you die.
 A Will must be administered through the probate court before it can be enforced.
 The simple and proven alternative to a Will is a Revocable Living Trust.

 A Living Trust is a legal document that, like a Will, contains your instructions for what you want to happen to your assets when you die.
 Unlike a Will, a Living Trust avoids probate at death, protects all of your assets and prevents the court from administering your assets if you become incapacitated.